 For cardio lovers, that doesn’t mean you have to stop your favorite workouts.
 Saint-Louis says you can maintain your general cardiovascular conditioning at a low-intensity steady-state one or two times a week between harder or HIIT workouts.
 “Rest days inherently get built into your program as if each body part is trained two-to-three days apart, then they will recover in time before their next session.“

 Kollath agrees that it’s equally important to let them recover when you're working your muscles hard.
 When you do resistance training, you’re actually breaking down muscle proteins during the workout.
-She explains, and you need enough recovery built into your schedule to let those proteins build back up and get even stronger.
+She explains that you need enough recovery built into your schedule to let those proteins build back up and get even stronger.
 She suggests taking recovery days between workouts, but that doesn’t give you a free pass to sit around and watch TV all day.
 “Make sure you're maybe doing some lighter movements or stretches throughout the day and definitely try to walk/move as much as possible,” she suggests.
 Sleep is also important to help recover from hard workouts.
-Kollath suggests trying to get 7-9 hours of sleep per night and ensuring quality sleep like REM or deep sleep.
+Kollath suggests trying to get seven to nine hours of sleep per night and ensuring quality sleep like REM or deep sleep.

 In addition to how you’re moving your body, another factor to consider is what you’re putting into it.
 Hydration and nutrition are essential.
 “In order to get your muscles to grow, you also have to be eating a caloric surplus.
 This means taking in more calories than you’re burning throughout the day.”
 However, not all calories are equal, so she recommends choosing high-quality food sources (whole foods vs. processed ones).
 “Focus on getting adequate protein as well—this will help stimulate protein synthesis so your muscles can utilize those proteins to build muscle,” says Kollath.
 Adds Saint-Louis, “Carbs and protein are your best friends when it comes to building muscle mass.
 If you're eating clean proteins and carbs, there's little risk for becoming too big, and your body will use it appropriately.”